fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 - Log files
 - How to check the PI Web API is installed and running
 - Commands to check the PI Web API
-- Error messages and the related causes
+- Error messages and the related cause
 - Some possible solutions to common situations

 Log files